 Therefore, my beloved brothers and sisters, whom I long to see, my joy and crown, stand firm in the Lord in this way, my beloved.

-To start off this chapter we see Paul exhorting the Philippians to “stand firm in the Lord”.
-He then takes the next few verses to give them some practical advice on how they are to stand firm.
+To start this chapter we see Paul exhorting God’s people to “stand firm in the Lord”.
+He then takes the next few verses to give them some practical advice on how they are to stand firm in the Christian life.

 First, we need to notice the word “therefore” at the beginning of this chapter.
 Let’s go back and see the context from the end of chapter 3.